diegobit/OSX-ASUS-UX32A/README.md

 ---

-**1:** *In this repo I said the left port didn't work, it was Android File Transfer fault.
+**1:** *In this repo I said the left port didn't work, it was Android File Transfer's fault.
 It causes MANY problems with USB ports.